-The allocation of investment assets with the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
+The allocation of investment assets within the Health Care portfolio is approved by the Board as outlined in the annual investment plan.
 Assets are managed on a total return basis with a long-term objective of continuing to offer a sustainable health care program for current and future retirees.
-OPERS' primary goal is to achieve and maintain a fully funded status for the benefits provided through the defined pension plans.
+The System's primary goal is to achieve and maintain a fully funded status for benefits provided through the defined benefit pension plans.
 Health care is a discretionary benefit.
-The table below displays the Board-approved asset allocation policy for 2020 and the long-term expected real rates of return:
+The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
+Best estimates of geometric real rates of return were provided by the Board's investment consultant.
+For each major asset class that is included in the